-An open proxy is a proxy server which will accept client connections from any IP address and make connections to any Internet resource.
+An open proxy is a proxy server that will accept client connections from any IP address and make connections to any Internet resource.
 Abuse of open proxies is currently implicated in a significant portion of e-mail spam delivery.
-Spammers frequently install open proxies on unwitting end users’ Microsoft Windows computers by means of computer viruses designed for this purpose.
+Spammers frequently install open proxies on unwitting end-users’ Microsoft Windows computers by means of computer viruses designed for this purpose.
 Internet Relay Chat (IRC) abusers also frequently use open proxies to cloak their identities.

 Groups of IRC and electronic mail operators run DNSBLs publishing lists of the IP addresses of known open proxies, such as Blitzed OPM and CBL.